What Is a Healthy Overhead Percentage for a Dental Practice in 2026?

 - Multi-location group practices: 58 to 63 percent [3][4]

-PPR plans to publish a benchmark chart with this article in the next 90-day refresh cycle.
-The figures above should be read as central tendencies; individual practices vary based on case mix, payer mix, and local labor costs.
+Read the figures above as central tendencies.
+Individual practices vary on case mix, payer mix, and local labor costs.

 Why the Ranges Differ#